-My program for optimizing JPG files is, in itself, an example of optimization.
-Don't be deceived by JPGExtra's dull, grey appearance because the program is tuned for efficiency and performance.
+My app for optimizing JPG files is, in itself, an example of optimization.
+Don't be deceived by JPGExtra's dull, grey appearance because the app is tuned for efficiency and performance.

-I've tried to make JPGExtra fairly simple to use, but for the full picture, here's the A B C of installing and using the program and understanding the various features plus some tricks to improve your workflow.
+I've tried to make JPGExtra fairly simple to use, but for the full picture, here's the A–B–C of installing and using the app and understanding the various features plus some tricks to improve your workflow.

 JPGExtra will handle most problems, such as corrupt JPG files, disk errors and so forth.
 This page lists these common errors plus some of the less obvious problems and their solutions.

 I've received a few unsolicited testimonials from satisfied JPGExtra users.
 I also present a case study from one website that I personally assisted, plus showcase countless optimized JPG files on my own Ian's Shoelace Site.